For those that don’t know, Google Search Quality Guidelines is a 150-page document for Google’s search quality evaluators.

 - Share information about a topic

-- To allow users to exchange or download files
+- Allow users to exchange or download files

 Google classifies any pages that “could potentially impact the future happiness, health, or financial stability of users” as “Your Money or Your Life” (YMYL) pages.